 Now that we know what freebase nicotine is, what are nicotine salts?
 Without getting too technical, nicotine salts are freebase nicotine infused with specific acids.
 They’re called salts because in chemistry, combining an acid with a base produces a salt.

 Despite the name, there’s no sodium taste to nic salt based e-liquids and vaping them won’t add sodium to your daily intake.
 The moniker is strictly a chemistry term.
 Just as “freebase” was used to differentiate the new, more bioavailable form of nicotine Marlboro invented, salt is so named simply because it’s created by combining an acid and a base.

 Freebase nicotine has a high pH, meaning it is very alkaline.
 That’s why it burns your throat when you vape freebase nicotine at levels above 24 mg/mL.
-It's not from the acidity but from the alkalinity (attempting to mask this harsh sensation is one of the reasons why cigarette companies came out with menthol cigarettes).
+It's not from the acidity but from the alkalinity.
+In fact, attempting to mask this harsh sensation is one of the reasons why cigarette companies came out with menthol cigarettes.

 Nicotine salts, on the other hand, have a much lower pH meaning they are more acidic.
 The lower pH solves the problem of excessive throat hit caused by too much alkalinity.
 By adding an acid to freebase nicotine, usually in the form of benzoic acid, the alkalinity is effectively neutralized.
 The pH has been adjusted to more closely match the pH of your body and the harmony produces a smoother, less irritating throat hit.

 Why Were Nic Salts Needed?